Tulsa Performing Arts Center: Liddy Doenges Theatre

 The former Studio I was renamed in 1994 following the death of arts patron Liddy Doenges who served on the TPAC Trust.
 This “black box” theater can accommodate up to 300 people in non-fixed seating.
 Theatre productions, special events and cabarets are frequently staged in the Doenges Theatre.

 Charles E. Norman Theatre

 Charles E. Norman was one of the key city leaders who played a crucial role during the pre-construction and construction phase of the Tulsa Performing Arts Center.
 He served on the TPAC Trust until his death in 2010.
 The former Studio II was renamed for him in 2000.
 This theater seats approximately 200.
 Theatre productions, receptions, cabaret-style performances, master classes and rehearsals are the theater's main business.

 Other amenities

 Robert J. LaFortune Studio

-This space is used as a cabaret theatre during the PAC's Trust's annual SummerStage festival, and also is a setting for press conferences, pre-curtain lectures, master classes and cast parties.
-It can comfortably seat 100 at tables, and more with a combined table/riser seating arrangement.
-There is lecture seating for 200.
-Robert J. LaFortune was Tulsa's mayor during the PAC's construction phase.
+Originally, this space was used as a cabaret theatre during the PAC's Trust's annual SummerStage festival, a setting for press conferences, pre-curtain lectures, master classes and cast parties.
+In 2023, it was remodeled into a lounge space, complete with performance stage, bar, dance floor, seating, and balcony.
+It can comfortably hold 200 people and can be rented for private parties and functions.
+It also serves as a VIP area for the Tulsa Performing Arts Center's Luminary Circle members.
+It is named for Mayor Robert J. LaFortune.